facebook/react-native-website/docs/native-components-android.md

 ## 1. Create an example custom view

-which extends `FrameLayout` (the content of this view can be any view that you'd like to render)
+First, let's create a `CustomView` class which extends `FrameLayout` (the content of this view can be any view that you'd like to render)

 `CustomView.java`